Skip to main content

 Slack Actions

-Click on the three dots in the top right corner of the post in Slack.
-If you don't see any Fellow actions, click on More Message Shortcuts and then search for "Fellow".
-This helps limit what gets forgotten and helps facilitate productive meetings.
+Click the three dots in the top right corner of any Slack post.
+If you don't see Fellow actions listed, click More Message Shortcuts and search for "Fellow."

 Fellow's Slack App Home